NASA to launch 247 petabytes of data into AWS – but forgot about eye-watering cloudy egress costs before lift-off

 Researchers and commercial users of NASA Earth Science data will have increased opportunity to access and process large quantities of data quickly, allowing new types of research and analysis.
 Data that was previously geographically dispersed will now be accessible via the cloud, saving time and resources.

 And it will – if NASA can afford to operate it.

-And that’s a live question because a March audit report [PDF] from NASA's Inspector General noticed EOSDIS hadn’t properly modeled what data egress charges would do to its cloudy plan.
+And that’s a live question because a March audit report [PDF] from NASA's Inspector General noticed EOSDIS hadn’t properly modeled what data download charges will do to its cloudy plan.